-His efforts have yielded over 50 publications cited in top-tier journals and conferences within the realm of medical image analysis.
+His efforts have yielded over 50 publications cited in top-tier journals and conferences within the realm of medical image analysis, scene segmentation and Explainable and Interpretable AI.
 His research stands in advancing early diagnosis within the medical field.
 Furthermore, he has forged partnerships with industry to conduct collaborative projects with renowned Universities worldwide.
+With a clear vision for ethical, explainable, and impactful AI, Dr. Saad Bin Ahmed continues to push the boundaries of intelligent systems research, training the next generation of scientists to do the same.

 Latest News